movementlabsxyz/MIP/MIP/mip-88/README.md

 = \texttt{InsuranceFundValueOnChain} / 2
 $$

-### Trusted Governance Operator informs about Insurance Fund Value
+### Trusted Governance Operator informs about Insurance Fund value

 This section extends the ideas of the previous section.